mikaelv/pseudo_compiler/README.md

 This projet allows to interpret the Efrei pseudo-code, as taught in the module TI102 Algorithms.

 ## Missing features
-- assignment type check bogus: evaluated at runtime
+- assignment type check bogus ? evaluated at runtime
 - arrays
 - program structure